natecostello/van_two_point_oh/van/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 Note: The BMS limit charge via CAN substanitally (~1A) when the highest cell reaches the balance start voltage setting (2.35V) corresponding to a maximum pack voltage of 27.6V.

-## 24V Concept Rapid Charge
+## 24V Concept Charge

 **TLDR:** By using maximum idle and both alternators maximally, a charge rate of 5124W (Multiplus Compact 183A at 28V) or 5544W (Multiplus 24/3000 198A at 28V) should be achievable.
 This equates to about 10 or 11 hours of air conditioning per hour of idle or driving.
 By only using the second alternator, a charge rate of 3724W should be achievable, equating to about 7 hours of air conditioning per hour of idle or driving.

 ### Second Alternator Charging

-The 24V concept will make use of a Nations "24-150" alternator that is [capable](24V_150_Specs.jpg) of 90A at 28V while idling at 2250 RPM (alternator speed).
-Note, the specification for this alternator was provided by a forum member.
-I have not recieved confirmation from Nations on performance.
+The 24V concept will make use of a Nations "24-150" alternator that is [capable](24v-150-specs.pdf) of 90A at 28V while idling at 2250 RPM (alternator speed).
 Based on this assumed performance we can achieve the following charge rates:

-60A or 1680W at base idle
+- 60A or 1680W at base idle

-84A or 2352W at 2160 RPM (low SEIC)
+- 84A or 2352W at 2160 RPM (low SEIC)

-133A or 3724W at 6480 RPM (high SEIC)
+- 133A or 3724W at 6480 RPM (high SEIC)

 ### Factory Alternator Charging